vokal/Vokoder/README.md

                                                dateFormatter:dateFormatter],
                   ];
-// VOK_CDSELECTOR will prevent you from specifying a nonexistent attribute VOKManagedObjectMapper *mapper = [VOKManagedObjectMapper mapperWithUniqueKey:VOK_CDSELECTOR(ticketNumber)
+// VOK_CDSELECTOR will prevent you from specifying a nonexistent attribute
+// The unique key is an NSString to uniquely identify local entities.
+If nil each import can create duplicate objects.
+VOKManagedObjectMapper *mapper = [VOKManagedObjectMapper mapperWithUniqueKey:VOK_CDSELECTOR(ticketNumber)
                                                                      andMaps:maps];
 // By default missing parameters and null parameters in the import data will nil out an attribute's value